 Pom is a popular Surinamese-Jewish dish.
 What roti is to the Hindustani, pom is to the Creole.
 Pom is made from the root (tubers) of the Tayer plant, which grows in the interior of Suriname.
 Locals call it the pongtaya or pomtayer, named after the prepared dish, Pom.
 You can now find ready to use (instant) pomtayer, grated and frozen, almost everywhere, making it easier to prepare.
 Chicken, salted meat, and spices are the other ingredients that go into the preparation of this dish.
 The chicken and salted meat are seasoned and prepared before they are added to the pomtayer.
 The Pom is then baked in an oven.

 Karin Vaneker conducted a Pom study.
 She did it firstly for a magazine and subsequently, she did some research on the recommendation of a professor.
 All the Surinamese she spoke to were enthusiastic about the dish.

-“Regardless of where it comes from, to my knowledge it is the national Surinamese dish” says Vaneker further.
+“Regardless of where it comes from, to my knowledge it is the national Surinamese dish,” says Vaneker further.
 “In fact, it has become part of the intangible heritage of Suriname established by UNESCO.
-It is more special than dishes that other nations now experience and/or claim as their national dish, such as Italian pasta and pizza.
+It is more special than dishes that other nations now experience and/or claim as their national dishes, such as Italian pasta and pizza.
 Pasta is noodles and Chinese archaeologists have excavated noodles (pasta).
-Pizza is flat bread that can be found throughout the Middle East, such as the Turkish pizza called Lahmacun”.
+Pizza is a flatbread that can be found throughout the Middle East, such as the Turkish pizza called Lahmacun”.